Aikoyori/WhydidIdothis/README.md

 As the name implies, this creates all dices from 1 through 6 and also returns the dice.

 ### 4. Thorn Bloom
-Commits paasiveness by inflicting opponent with poison equals to dice number and also confuses them.
-Additionally, the player is also inflicted with Thorns 5.
+Wins by inflicting opponent with poison equals to dice number and also confuses them.
+Additionally, the player is also inflicted with Thorns 5.<br>
+(Wins by doing absolutely nothing)

 ### Quick note
 If you get one of these items can't possibly fucking lose the game.
 It is fun to mess around with the game so I gave it a try the this happened.<br>